mongodb/specifications/source/retryable-writes/retryable-writes.rst

    The ``txnNum`` component is a monotonically increasing (per server session), positive 64-bit integer.

-DriverSession
+ClientSession
    Driver object representing a client session, which is defined in the Driver Session specification.
-This object is always associated with a server session; however, drivers will pool server sessions so that creating a DriverSession will not always entail creation of a new server session.
+This object is always associated with a server session; however, drivers will pool server sessions so that creating a ClientSession will not always entail creation of a new server session.
 The name of this object MAY vary across drivers.

 Additional terms may be defined in the Driver Session specification.